-Bipolar disorder affects a person’s mental state.
+Bipolar disorder affects your mental state.
 It can cause episodes of mania and depression.
 These episodes can have a negative impact on all aspects of your life.
-A person struggling through bipolar disorder can be in a state of extreme joy or extreme despair.
-These episodes can alter a person’s ability to function.
+Someone with bipolar disorder can be in a state of extreme joy or extreme despair.
+These episodes can alter your ability to function.
 This, in turn, can make it difficult to sustain healthy relationships, keep jobs, and live a stable life.

-Researchers are not sure what causes bipolar disorder or why it only affects some people.
+Researchers aren’t sure what causes bipolar disorder or why it only affects some people.
 Genetics, brain functioning, and environment are factors that likely contribute to the disorder.

-Bipolar disorder is a lifelong condition.
-The symptoms can be treated, though, and with effective treatment, those with bipolar disorder can live a full life.
+Bipolar disorder is a lifelong condition, but the symptoms can be treated.
+With effective treatment, those with bipolar disorder can live a full life.
 Some common treatment methods include:

 Receiving an early diagnosis of bipolar disorder can make treatment and management easier.
-Unfortunately, many people are misdiagnosed and do not realize they have bipolar disorder until later in life.
+Nevertheless, many people are misdiagnosed and don’t realize they have bipolar disorder until later in life.
 This delays treatment.
 It may also result in inappropriate treatments.
-According to the National Institute of Mental Health, bipolar can worsen if not treated.
+According to the National Alliance on Mental Illness (NAMI), bipolar can worsen if not treated.
 Furthermore, a person can experience more severe and frequent manic and depressive episodes with time.

 It was once believed that bipolar disorder “burns out” over the course of one’s life.
 This belief was likely caused by the prevalence of bipolar diagnoses in teens and young adults.
-More than half of bipolar cases begin before age 25, according to the National Institute of Mental Health.
-Numerous studies have debunked the myth that bipolar only affects young people.
-In recent years, there has been increased research on late-onset bipolar disorder.
+More than half of bipolar cases begin before age 25, according to NAMI.

-The good news is that, with the growing body of research, treatment options for late-onset bipolar disorder have expanded.
-While there is growing evidence that medications can treat late-onset bipolar disorder, though, a study published in Psychiatry (Edgmont), cautions that more studies are needed before there are clear treatment strategies.
+Treatment options for LOBD have expanded with the growing body of research.
+While there’s growing evidence that medications can treat LOBD, a cautions that more studies are needed before there are clear treatment strategies.